TablePress/TablePress/readme.txt

 * Bugfix: Properly hide text that is intended for screen readers only.
 * Updated external libraries (DataTables, SimpleXLSX, CSSTidy, Build tools).
 * Some internal changes for better stability, security, translations, and documentation.
+* Removed the migration/import code for the discontinued WP-Table Reloaded plugin.
 * TablePress 1.10 requires WordPress 5.3!

 = Version 1.9.2 =